FOCKUSTY/VoidType/docs/help/readme-files/install/instruction-en.md

     <img src="../../pictures/discord-author-id.png">
 </picture>

-- About aculaOneId, this is my colleague at work, and, one might say, a friend, so you can copy your friend's id or even remove it from `config.json`.
+- About FRIEND_ID this is, one might say, a friend, so you can copy your friend's id or even remove it from `.env`.
 Further actions are up to you.

 <picture>
     <img src="../../pictures/discord-user-id.png">